keil4ni/recipe-analysis/README.md

 Authors: Casey So & Keilani Li

 ## Overview
-This project explores the relationship between a recipe's cooking time and its user rating and the relationship between cooking time and the number of steps.
+This project focuses on exploring the relationship between a recipe's cooking time and its user rating.

 ## Introduction
 When looking for a recipe online, one of the first things people notice aside from the ingredients is cooking time.
 Some users look for quick meals that can be done in under 30 minutes, while others are willing to invest time into more complex dishes.
-This raises an important question we have: does the cooking time influence how well it's rated?
+This raises an important question we have: **does the cooking time influence how well it's rated?**

-This project explores the two relationships related to cooking time.
-First, we try to look for a significant correlation between cooking time and user ratings.
+This project first explores the relationship between the cooking time and user ratings of a recipe by trying to find a significant correlation.
 Do users tend to give higher ratings for longer, effortful recipes, or do they value fast and convenient options?

-In the second part of our project, we focus on the a component of the recipe itself, that is, the number of steps involved.
+In the second part of our project, we focus on a component of the recipe itself, that is, the number of steps involved.
 We specifically explore whether cooking time can be predicted based on the number of steps a recipe has.
 To do this, we will utilize a linear regression model to evaluate this relationship.

 By using recipe datasets that involve total cooking time, steps, and user ratings, and instructions, we plan to uncover patterns in how a recipe's time and complexity relates to quality and preparation.
 The results may help explain what makes a recipe more appealing to home cooks and whether time investment is reflected in how satisfied users are with the outcome.